 -Provide clients an opportunity to request the correction of inaccurate or incomplete PHI in their counseling records in accordance with the law and professional standards.

--All counselors and staff of our practice will adhere to any restrictions concerning the use or disclosure of PHI that clients have requested and have been approved by our practice.
+-Adhere to any restrictions concerning the use or disclosure of PHI that clients have requested and have been approved by our practice.

--All counselors and staff of our practice must adhere to this policy.
+All counselors and staff of our practice must adhere to this policy.
 Our practice will not tolerate violations of this policy.
 Violation of this policy is grounds for disciplinary action, up to and including termination of employment and criminal or professional sanctions in accordance with our practice’s personnel rules and regulations.